Quantum Trajectory Theory: Method

 In QTT open quantum systems are modelled as scattering processes, with classical external fields corresponding to the inputs and classical stochastic processes corresponding to the outputs (the fields after the measurement process).
-The mapping from inputs to outputs is provided by a quantum stochastic process that is set up to account for a particular measurement strategy (eg., photon counting, homodyne/heterodyne detection, etc).
+The mapping from inputs to outputs is provided by a quantum stochastic process that is set up to account for a particular measurement strategy (e.g., photon counting, homodyne/heterodyne detection, etc.).
 The calculated system state as a function of time is known as a quantum trajectory, and the desired density matrix as a function of time may be calculated by averaging over many simulated trajectories.

 Like other Monte Carlo approaches, QTT provides an advantage over direct master-equation approaches by reducing the number of computations required.
 For a Hilbert space of dimension N, the traditional master equation approach would require calculation of the evolution of N2 atomic density matrix elements, whereas QTT only requires N calculations.
 This makes it useful for simulating large open quantum systems.

 The idea of monitoring outputs and building measurement records is fundamental to QTT.
 This focus on measurement distinguishes it from the quantum jump method which has no direct connection to monitoring output fields.
 When applied to direct photon detection the two theories produce equivalent results.
 Where the quantum jump method predicts the quantum jumps of the system as photons are emitted, QTT predicts the "clicks" of the detector as photons are measured.
 The only difference is the viewpoint.

 QTT is also broader in its application than the quantum jump method as it can be applied to many different monitoring strategies including direct photon detection and heterodyne detection.
 Each different monitoring strategy offers a different picture of the system dynamics.

 Applications

 There have been two distinct phases of applications for QTT.
 Like the quantum jump method, QTT was first used for computer simulations of large quantum systems.
 These applications exploit its ability to significantly reduce the size of computations, which was especially necessary in the 1990s when computing power was very limited.

 The second phase of application has been catalysed by the development of technologies to precisely control and monitor single quantum systems.
 In this context QTT is being used to predict and guide single quantum system experiments including those contributing to the development of quantum computers.

+It has also been shown that quantum trajectories have full and universal quantum computational power.